matthewreagan/GIFPop/README.md

 - [ ] Support export of resized gif by drag-and-drop
 - [ ] Add options for frame delay changes
 - [ ] Fix drag of new GIFs onto preview pane
+- [ ] Provide a spinner or progress bar while processing large GIFs

 ## Author